DevExpress/devextreme-documentation/concepts/58 jQuery Components/20 Component Configuration Syntax/13 Get a Widget Instance.md

         alert("Exception handled: " + err.message);
     }

 Instead of the exception, you can get a truthy or falsy value that can be used in conditional statements.
-To do this, call the widget class's static **getInstance(element)** method.
-This method returns **undefined** if the widget is not instantiated for the element:
+To do this, call the UI component class's static **getInstance(element)** method.
+This method returns **undefined** if the UI component is not instantiated for the element:

     <!--JavaScript-->
     var element = document.getElementById("chartContainer");